-Reverse mortgages (sometimes referred to as "home equity conversion loans") give older homeowners the ability to tap into equity without having to sell their home.
-Deciding how you would prefer to be paid: by a monthly payment amount, a line of credit, or a one-time payment, you may receive a loan amount determined by your home equity.
-Repayment is not required until the homeowner puts his home up for sale, moves (such as into a retirement community) or passes away.
-When your house has been sold or is no longer used as your primary residence, you (or your estate) have to repay the lender for the money you obtained from the reverse mortgage plus interest and other fees.
+With a reverse mortgage loan (also referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without having to sell their homes.
+Deciding how you would like to be paid: by a monthly amount, a line of credit, or a one-time payment, you can get a loan based on your equity.
+The borrowed money does not have to be repaid until the homeowner sells his home, moves out, or dies.
+At the time you sell your property or you no longer use it as your main residence, you (or your estate) have to repay the lender for the cash you got from the reverse mortgage as well as interest among other finance charges.

-The conditions of a reverse mortgage loan usually include being 62 or older, maintaining the house as your primary residence, and holding a low remaining mortgage balance or owning your home outright.
+The requirements of a reverse mortgage typically are being sixty-two or older, using the home as your main living place, and having a small balance on your mortgage or owning your home outright.